 Passionate about how good design improves lives, motivated by how people interact with objects and spaces.

-AJ is a member of the Industrial Designers Society of America and the Designers Accord.
-She served for two years on the board of Greenschools, a non-profit group that aims to create healthier learning environments.
+AJ is a member of the Industrial Designers Society of America and the Designers Accord and a mentor for masschallenge.